-- The use of live streaming tools.
-One key activity at your gala will likely be some sort of speaker who inspires your event attendees to take action for your cause.
+- Use of live streaming tools.
+At your gala, you’ll likely have a speaker to inspire your event attendees to take action for your cause.
 You wouldn’t want your online audience to miss out on this awesome opportunity!
 Live streaming these elements of the event helps everyone participate.

 - Shorter event duration.
 While people may plan the majority of their days around your in-person event, the same can’t be said for virtual and hybrid opportunities.
-It’s much more challenging to engage your online attendees for a long period of time.
-Therefore, plan for these events to be slightly shorter — between 60 and 90 minutes is ideal.
+Plan for these events to be slightly shorter — between 60 and 90 minutes is ideal.

 - Lower event costs.
-Online events don’t require your organization to book a venue or a caterer for your gala.
+There’s no need to book a venue or a caterer for your online gala.
 All you need is an online platform, which comes at a much lower rate.
-While you may still have some of these in-person costs for hybrid events, by collecting RSVPs, you can see who will attend in person versus online.
-Chances are, your in-person attendees will be lower than a fully in-person event, bringing these types of expenses down as well.
+While you may still have some in-person costs for hybrid events, your expenses will be lower than a fully in-person event.

 Regardless of if you’re hosting a hybrid or online gala, it will still take a few months of planning to create an event that wows your attendees.
-Don’t shorten your preparation process simply because you’re hosting the event on a different platform!
+Be sure to give yourself ample preparation time, especially if you’re less familiar with virtual events.

-As you begin marketing your opportunity (particularly if this is your first time moving your gala to a virtual or hybrid format), emphasize the benefits of online events for your attendees.
-For example, you might discuss the convenience of bidding for silent auction items online or the comfort of being able to attend the event online from the couch or in their PJ bottoms.
+As you begin marketing your event, emphasize the benefits of online events for your attendees.
+For example, you might discuss the convenience of bidding for silent auction items online or the comfort of being able to attend the event online from the couch.

 When you prepare for a virtual or hybrid gala, you first and foremost want to make sure that your attendees are engaged throughout the entire event.
 Therefore, you need to plan proper programming that will keep them entertained.

-Some of the ways you may decide to spice up your next gala programming include the following:
+Some ways to spice up your next gala programming include:

 - Launching a silent auction.
 Procure items that will inspire friendly competition and start a bidding war among your attendees.
-Handbid’s guide to silent auction items emphasizes that your procured items need to align with the interests of your audience to entice them to bid.
-Not only that, but they should be items that would be challenging to get anywhere else other than your gala.
+Handbid’s guide to silent auction items emphasizes that your items need to align with the interests of your audience to entice them to bid.
+They should also be items that would be challenging to get anywhere else.

 - Incorporating gamification.
 What’s more entertaining than competition among friends?
-Gamification brings to light opportunities for nonprofits to encourage light rivalry among supporters.
-For example, you might offer a leaderboard for those who have made the greatest impact by bidding at your auction.
+Gamification allows nonprofits to encourage light rivalry among supporters.
+For example, you might include a leaderboard featuring those who have made the greatest impact by bidding at your auction.
 Attendees will chase this type of recognition!
-Or, you may offer a fundraising thermometer, showing how close your nonprofit is to reaching a goal and encouraging attendees to do their part.
+Or, you may include a fundraising thermometer, showing how close your nonprofit is to reaching a goal and encouraging attendees to do their part.

 - Live streaming entertainment.
-Entertainment options are plentiful whether you’re hosting an online or hybrid auction.
-You might insight some laughs with a comedy show for your audience, offering it live in person and live streamed over the web.
+Entertainment options are plentiful whether you’re hosting an online or hybrid gala.
+You might incite some laughs with a comedy show for your audience, offering it live in person and streamed over the web.
 Or, you could provide musical entertainment for guests with a band!

 - Registration forms.
-When you promote your gala, you’ll need to provide links to your registration form, allowing your attendees to sign up for your event.
+When you promote your gala, provide links to your registration form to allow your attendees to sign up for your event.

 - Live streaming software.
 If you host a hybrid event, live streaming tools will make your in-person activities available for your at-home audience.
-If you host a fully-online event, you’ll need these tools to provide an immersive experience for your online guests.
+If you host a fully virtual event, you’ll need these tools to provide an immersive experience for your online guests.

 - Donation pages.
 If an event attendee wants to donate to your cause, why deny them?
 In fact, you can encourage these additional donations with easy-to-access donation pages built through your organization’s software.

-Consider all of the additional features you’ll need for your organization’s unique event needs.
-In fact, make a list of all of these features!
-Then, when you enter into conversations with providers, you won’t be distracted by fancy bells and whistles of solutions that may not serve your unique needs.
-Always consult your list and make sure you’ll have everything necessary before investing.
+Make a list of all the additional features you’ll need for your organization’s unique event needs.
+Then, when you enter into conversations with providers, you won’t be distracted by fancy bells and whistles of solutions that may not serve your needs.
+Always consult your list and make sure you will have everything necessary before investing.

 The next step for an effective gala?
 Telling people about it, of course!
 You’ve planned an entertaining evening, so you simply need the guests to attend.
 When you promote your hybrid or virtual opportunity, be sure to meet your supporters where they are: online.

 - Use a multi-channel marketing strategy.
-A multi-channel strategy will reach your supporters on several platforms, informing them about your gala and encouraging them to get involved.
+A multi-channel strategy will reach your supporters on several platforms, informing them about your gala and encouraging them to attend.
 Getting Attention’s marketing guide suggests leveraging platforms like email, direct mail, video marketing, social media, your website, and more for promotion.

 - Get supporters excited about programming.
 Market the specific, exciting elements that you’ve planned for your event such as the band you chose to perform or the keynote speaker who will deliver a speech.
 You might even ask performers if they could also promote the event on your behalf.